samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 Components in React are the most important pieces of code.
 Everything you can interact with in a React application is (or is part of) a component.
 For example, when you load a React application, the whole thing will be handled by a root component that is usually called `App`.
 Then, if this application contains a navigation bar, you can bet that this bar is defined inside a component called `NavBar` or similar.
 Also, if this bar contains a form where you can input a value to trigger a search, you are probably dealing with another component that handles this form.

 The biggest advantage of using components to define your application is that this approach lets you encapsulate different parts of your user interface into independent, reusable pieces.
-Having each part on its own component facilitates reasoning about each piece in particular, testing each piece, and reusing them whenever applicable.
+Having each part on its own component facilitates reasoning, testing, and reusing each piece easily.
 When you start finding your bearings with this approach, you will see that having a tree of components (that's what you get when you divide everything into components) also facilitates state propagation.

 {% include tweet_quote.html quote_text="The biggest advantage of using components to define your application is that this approach lets you encapsulate different parts of your user interface into independent, reusable pieces." %}